-Upon referral to the Board, the institution will be invoiced for the non-refundable application fee of \$5,000 CDN payable to the Ontario Ministry of Finance.
-Organizations applying for Ministerial consent are required to submit all materials electronically.
+Upon referral to the Board, your institution will be invoiced for the non-refundable application fee of \$5,000 CDN (or \$25,000 for new programs by private institutions and public-out-of-province providers) payable to the Ontario Ministry of Finance.
+Organizations applying for Ministerial consent are required to submit all materials electronically on a USB stick or equivalent.
 For details on what to include please see instructions under 4.2 (new program) and 4.3 (program renewals).